Litemage/argos1756-docs/docs/software_doc/WPILib_VS CodeDocs/04_Simulate Robot Code/index.md

 ---
-sidebar_position: 2
+sidebar_position: 4
 ---

-# How to Simulate Robot Code
+# Simulate Robot Code

 Simulation is a powerful tool that allows you to run and test your robot code on your computer without needing to connect to a physical robot.
 This is extremely useful for catching errors early, testing logic, and programming when you don't have access to the hardware.